Ming-DeMers/CSA-Website/design-plan/design-journey.md

 Membership Page Narrow
 ![Membership Page Narrow](/design-plan/narrow_membership_final.jpg)
+This page will have frequently asked questions about joining and being a member of CSA.
+It will also have a section about the benefits of being a member.

 Events Page Narrow
 ![Events Page Narrow](/design-plan/narrow_events_final.jpg)
+This page showcases upcoming and past events.
+It will include information such as the time, location, and what you can expect at the event.

 Gallery Page Narrow
 ![Gallery Page Narrow](/design-plan/narrow_gallery_final.jpg)
+This page will be a compilation of miscellaneous photos from events and team bonding events.
+This will be in a table format so that it is organized and easy to read.

 About Page
 ![About Page](/design-plan/narrow_about_final.jpg)